etanlubeck/postcss-la/README.md

  - postcss itself creates an AST of the file(s) passed to it, if NO plugins or processors are passed as an argument then the file remains unchanged.

 Example:
+Beginner - knows css but not preprocessors Intermediate - knows some sort of preprocessor (sass, less, stylus) Advanced - uses postcss already, how to write a plugin

 if you use autoprefixer, you're using postcss.